 So, putting finger to keyboard, I began to pull together material I’d written six years ago when I was one of the facilitators of the East Midlands Forest Church, and set about brushing it off and fine-tuning it for 2020.
 “A Forest Church Full Moon Ritual” was reborn….
 Now all we needed were volunteers to record various parts, and to edit them together.
 As this was a global event, we thought that “Calling the Quarters” should be done by people from each corner of the world, so attempted this feat.
 People from America, Australia, the UK and … Bourneville (yes, we couldn’t find anyone from the East, and I’m not going to pass up a wonderful and willing volunteer, plus, being a Black Country lad, it was lovely to hear a homely accent once more).

 Video recordings were made, some re-recorded, some great first time.
 All sent to myself to edit together.
 This format was chosen as we were initially going to put together a video.
 However, it seemed more important to put together a soundtrack which participants could download to their mobile devices, then put them into Flight Mode in order to not be disturbed during the ritual.
-The video will be edited a little while later, after the event, and will facilitate people having their own input via videos and photos of themselves taking part.
+The video was edited a little while later, after the event, and facilitated people having their own input via videos and photos of themselves taking part.

 We were working to a tight timescale, as it had to be available 12 hours earlier than UK time, for Australian participants to get a head start on us.
 By Thursday afternoon, the soundtrack had been edited together, uploaded and advertised on various social media groups.
 Phew!
 Now to relax and enjoy taking part in the ritual on the Friday evening, 10pm local time, after the moon has risen across each time zone of the planet.